Maley Drive Extension Project

 • I live in the Valleystream subdivision and I am very concerned about losing the ability to turn east and west onto Maley Drive from Richelieu Ct.
 I travel out that intersection in both directions multiple times a day and do not want to have to drive a km down the road to a round-about to go in the opposite direction.
 If the road is extended east on Barrydowne Rd. will access be lost?
 There are several situations in Sudbury where a 4 lane road has access with stop signs, if east of Barrydowne did not have a divided road, access could be granted through stop signs to the 3 different locations needing access along Maley.
 Is this a possibility?

-James asked almost 6 years ago
+James asked over 6 years ago

 Access and egress from Valleystream Subdivision at the north end is via Richelieu Crt.
 The four laning of Maley Drive from Barry Downe Road to Lansing Avenue will result in right-in/right-out only traffic movements at Richelieu Crt.
 The attached plan shows the four lane configuration from Barry Downe Road to Lansing Avenue.
 Richelieu Crt is located approximately 500 metres west of Lansing Avenue.
 Turning right from Richelieu Crt and using the roundabout to return to Richelieu Crt results in a total additional length of approximately 1 km.